John McCoy

 -

-McCoy, J.* and Ullman, T.* “A Minimal Turing Test” Journal of Experimental Social Psychology, 2018, 79, 1-8.
-[OSF link with pre-print, data and analysis] Representative press: Science, BBF Future, The Verge, Cnet, Psychology Today
+McCoy, J.* and Ullman, T.* “A Minimal Turing Test”, Journal of Experimental Social Psychology, 2018

-- How people imagine choices involving various kinds of transformative experiences, from the perspective of metaphysics and cognitive science
+People also imagine choices involving various kinds of transformative experiences, which we can study from the perspective of metaphysics and cognitive science.